Nirmal970/suicide-rates-socioeconomic-analysis/README.md

 ## Project Components

+- **Python / Pandas EDA:** `analysis/notebooks/pandas_eda.ipynb`
-- **Pandas ETL:** `etl/python/pandas_etl.ipynb`
+- **Python ETL:** `etl/python/pandas_etl.ipynb`
-- **SSIS ETL:** `etl/ssis/`
 - **SQL Analysis:** `sql/suicide_analysis.sql`
-- **Predictive & Anomaly Analysis:** `analysis/notebooks/predictive_analysis.ipynb`
-- **Power BI:** `dashboards/powerbi/`
+- **Power BI Dashboard:** `dashboards/powerbi/`
-- **Tableau:** `dashboards/tableau/`
+- **Tableau Dashboard:** `dashboards/tableau/`

+## Analytical Questions

+The analysis focuses on questions such as:

+- How do suicide rates vary across regions and countries?
+- How significant is the difference between male and female suicide rates?
+- Which countries show the highest average age-standardized rates?
+- How do suicide rates vary across different years?
+- What associations exist between suicide rates and socioeconomic indicators such as GDP, GNI, and inflation?
+- Which observations require further investigation due to unusually high rates?

 ## Summary

-This project demonstrates the end-to-end analytical workflow of cleaning and preparing data with Pandas, querying and analyzing data using SQL Server, exploring socioeconomic relationships through statistical analysis, and communicating findings through Power BI and Tableau dashboards.
-The analysis focuses on identifying meaningful trends, regional differences, and socioeconomic patterns that can support evidence-based decision-making.
+The project applies Python and Pandas for data preparation and exploratory analysis, SQL for analytical querying and comparative analysis, and Power BI and Tableau for visualization and insight delivery.

+The analysis examines regional and country-level differences, gender disparities, temporal patterns, socioeconomic associations, and potential outliers.
+Findings are interpreted as descriptive and exploratory relationships rather than causal effects.